All hail Bruno: Fernandes the Premier League's undisputed player of 2020 | Goal.com

 Since Fernandes' arrival, United's results have been as good as at any point since Sir Alex Ferguson's retirement in 2013.

-The number of points that the club has won since Fernandes' debut - which coincidentally came against this week's opponents Wolves at the end of January - is second only to Liverpool.
+The number of points that the club have won since Fernandes' debut - which coincidentally came against this week's opponents Wolves at the end of January - is second only to Liverpool.

 And though others have played their part, there is no question that Fernandes has been the on-field leader.